danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 #### `tree_dir`

 The directory where scrapbook index tree should be stored in.
-It's a directory path under top_dir, withou leading or trailing slash.
+It's a directory path under top_dir, without leading or trailing slash.
 Use "tree" if the scrapbook is migrated from legacy ScrapBook.

 (default: .wsb/tree)